 - The Japanese used two separate versions of this in WWII:

-- The most well known are the kamikaze — fighter pilots loading their planes up with explosives and full fuel tanks then intentionally crashing into enemy ships.
+- The most well known are the kamikaze — fighter pilots loading their planes up with explosives, then intentionally crashed into enemy ships.

 - The other version is the Kaiten submarines, which were essentially manually-piloted torpedoes.